 Best Design: Microsoft Sculpt Ergonomic Mouse

-- Windows button for one-touch access to the Start Menu.
+- Windows button provides one-touch access to the Start screen

 Yet another uniquely designed mouse, the Microsoft Sculpt Ergonomic Mouse is balanced somewhere between a vertical mouse like the Logitech MX Vertical and more traditional mouse designs.